Text Checking

 key

-- Show spelling errors: Use macOS spell checker to perform spell checking, highlighting problems in your outline.
+Show spelling: Use macOS spell checker to perform spell checking, highlighting problems in your outline.

-- Show grammar errors: Use the macOS spell checker to perform grammar checking, highlighting problems in your outline.
+Show grammar with spelling: Use the macOS spell checker to perform grammar checking, highlighting problems in your outline.